-In order to understand the effectiveness and satisfaction with these materials and events, data gatherers in country (SOC) conducted questionnaires and focus groups with trainees in Baghdad and the Governorates of Kirkuk, Dyala, Najaf, Missan and Muthana.
-Participants are described below in Table 7.
+Data gatherers in country (SOC) conducted questionnaires with managers of the trainees in Baghdad and focus groups with trainees, in order to understand the effectiveness of and satisfaction with the trainings.
+Participants are described in Table 7.

-Table 7: Beneficiaries Who Participated in In-Service Evaluation
+Table 7: Project Beneficiaries Who Participated in the Evaluation